Skip to content

 image.png

-When Nginx receives a connection request from the operating system, the counter increments.
-If the worker cannot establish the connection (by creating a new one or reusing an existing one), the connection is dropped.
-Connections are usually dropped when resource limits (such as Nginx's worker_connections limit) are reached.
+When Nginx receives a connection request from the operating system, the counter increases.
+If the worker cannot obtain the connection for the request (either by establishing a new connection or reusing an open one), the connection will be dropped.
+Typically, this happens due to reaching resource limits (for example, Nginx’s worker_connections limit).

-• Waiting (Waiting): If there are no active requests, active connections may be in a "waiting" state.
-New connections can bypass this state and move directly to Reading, especially when using "accept filters" or "deferred accept."
-In this case, Nginx continues working only once there is enough data to start responding.
-If connections are set to keep-alive, they remain in the "waiting" state after sending responses.
+• waiting (Waiting): If there are no active requests currently, active connections may also be in the "waiting" state.
+New connections can bypass this state and directly move to Reading, most commonly when using "accept filters" or "delayed accept."
+In this case, Nginx only continues working once enough data is available to start responding.
+If the connection is set to keep-alive, after sending a response, the connection will also remain in the "waiting" state.

-• Reading (Reading): When a request is received, the connection exits the waiting state, and the request itself is considered in the reading state.
-At this stage, Nginx reads the client request headers.
-Request headers are generally lightweight, so this operation is usually quick.
+• reading (Reading): When a request is received, the connection exits the waiting state, and the request itself is considered to be in the reading state.
+In this state, Nginx is reading the client request headers.
+Request headers are generally lightweight, so this is typically a fast operation.

-• Writing (Writing): After reading the request, it transitions to the writing state and remains there until the response is sent back to the client.
-This means while Nginx waits for results from upstream systems (behind Nginx) and operates on the response, the request is in the writing state.
-Requests typically spend most of their time in the writing state.
+• writing (Writing): After reading the request, the request is considered to be in the writing state and remains in that state until the response is returned to the client.
+This means that while Nginx waits for results from upstream systems (the systems behind Nginx) and operates on the response, the request is in the writing state.
+Typically, the request spends most of its time in the writing state.

 Nginx Plus

-As mentioned earlier, Nginx Plus includes all the metrics available in open-source Nginx but also provides additional metrics.
-This section covers metrics exclusive to Nginx Plus.
+As mentioned above, Nginx Plus includes all the metrics available in open-source Nginx, but Nginx Plus also exposes additional metrics.
+This section will introduce metrics that are only available from Nginx Plus.

 image.png

-Accepted (Accepted), Dropped (Dropped), and Total (Total) counters continuously increase.
-Active (Active), Idle (Idle), and Current (Current) track current connections or request totals in each state, thus fluctuating with request volume.
+The Accepted (Received), Dropped (Dropped), and Total (Total) counters are constantly increasing.
+Active (Active), Idle (Idle), and Current (Current) track the number of current connections or the total number of requests in each state, so they increase or decrease with the volume of requests.

 Name Description Metric Type

-Accepted (Accepted) Count of client connections attempting to connect to Nginx Resource: Utilization
+Accepted (Received) Number of client connections attempting Nginx requests Resource: Utilization

-Dropped (Dropped) Count of disconnected connections Work: Error Count
+Dropped (Dropped) Number of disconnected connections Work: Error count

 Active (Active) Current active client connections Resource: Utilization